Corionis/ELS/artifacts/document/command-line.md

 The -p | --publisher-libraries option will perform library scans as needed.
 The -P | --publisher-collection option does not do any scans.

+The -Q | --force-quit options requires a --hints file and a -p | -P publisher file to provide the necessary to/from ends.

 The -s | --subscriber-libraries option will perform library scans as needed.
 The -S | --subscriber-collection option does not do any scans.